gribot-robotics/gribot_ros/CONTRIBUTING.md

   ## Financial contribution

-  As a pure community-driven project without major corporate backing, we also welcome financial contributions via <a href="https://www.patreon.com/bePatron?u=11801662" data-patreon-widget-type="become-patron-button">Patron</a>
+  As a pure community-driven project without major corporate backing, we also welcome financial contributions via <a href="https://gribot.org/support-us/">Gribot WEB site</a>

    All funds will be used exclusively for the development of the [Gribot](https://www.gribot.org) project.